Sdcrouse/beach-journal-backend/STRETCH_GOALS.md

 * Attributes I could add to a beach:
   * Website(s) (i.e. where a user can go to find more info about a beach)
   * A Photo model, so that users can post their favorite beach photos - it would need a photo_url attribute
+    - To that end, this Ruby gem may help: https://rubygems.org/gems/seed_pic
 * I could give the Attraction model "address" and "zipcode" attributes, and have it optionally belong to a Location; that would allow users to specify exactly WHERE a restaurant, point of interest, shop, etc. is located.
 * It wouldn't hurt to sanitize my data before saving it (such as capitalizing Location attributes, titleizing the Beach name, that sort of thing).
   * Also, I'd want something like "WA" to auto-save as "Washington" (or vice-versa).